lunixos/lunix/README.md

 * A toast notification service
 * A bluetooth notification service
 * A network notification service,
+* A NATS-connected PAM authentication module - sets readable and writeable topics for a user.
+* An authentication service that `pam_nats` talks to
 * and other useful stuff.